sty2000/fullstack_intern_assignment/README.md

 # Inventory Management API

-This project is an inventory management API built with Node.js and Express.
-It allows you to manage inventory items with features such as listing, creating, updating, and deleting items.
-The project is written in TypeScript and includes validation and error handling.
+This project is an updated version of inventory management API.
+It allows you to manage inventory items with expanded CRUD operations.
+The project is written in TypeScript and includes validation, error handling and support of more paramters.

 ## Setup